semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 ## Pattern syntax

+The following sections provide descriptions and examples of operators that Aliengrep uses in YAML rule files.

 ### Whitespace

 Whitespace between lexical elements is ignored.
 By default, whitespace includes spaces, tabs, and newlines.
-The single-line mode restricts whitespace to only spaces and tabs (see later section).
+The single-line mode restricts whitespace to only spaces and tabs (see [Single-line mode](#single-line-mode) section below).

 Lexical elements in target input are: